U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 8 - Markov Random Fields.md

 $P(Y | X) = e^{\sum_{i=1}^N F(X_i,Y_i-1, Y_i, i)}$

 ## HMM Vs. CRF

-In CRF we give a general description of what we'd like to see for example for language, or NLP, we can say tha something is a name if starts with a capital letter, so for example $x_{t}$ is th word and $f_e$ gives that information.
+In CRF we give a general description of what we'd like to see for example for language, or NLP, we can say that something is a name if starts with a capital letter, so for example $x_{t}$ is the word and $f_e$ gives that information.

 ![[Pasted image 20230314123845.png]]

 We can express relationships between past and futures "tokens" (in NLP).
 This enhance our model.

 ![[Pasted image 20230314124036.png]]

 Product of cliques over feature function, because feature function doesn't depends by time, neat!